Remote Employee Onboarding - Best Practices, Checklists & Tools

 Create Milestones for Success

 Define clear milestones that your new hire should aim for in their first week, first month, and first quarter.
-Not only does this help them stay on track, but it also gives them tangible goals to work toward, which can boost their confidence.

 Step-by-Step Guide to Remote Employee Onboarding